apollographql/apollo/docs/source/intro/platform.md

- * **Schema registry** &mdash; a registry for GraphQL schemas that acts as a central source of truth for a schema, enriched with additional metadata like field-level usage statisics.
+ * **Schema registry** &mdash; a registry for GraphQL schemas that acts as a central source of truth for a schema, enriched with additional metadata like field-level usage statistics.

  * **Client registry** &mdash; a registry to track each known consumer of a schema, which can include both pre-registered and ad-hoc clients.